M113A2 Firefighting Vehicle: Design

-Welded to the skid was a tank which could hold 250 US gallons (946 litres) of mixed water/fire suppressant, to be delivered to an externally mounted water monitor (deluge gun) at between 200 and 240 psi.
-The tank was fitted with a 4” (101.6mm) cap on the top for easy refilling and a drainage valve was located on the bottom.
-The fire suppressant liquid was pressurised by two 220 cubic foot (6.23 m³) nitrogen or compressed air cylinders operating at 2,000 psi, which would deliver the suppressant at 150 to 200 gallons per minute.
+Welded to the skid was a tank which could hold 250 US gallons (946 litres) of mixed water/fire suppressant, to be delivered to an externally mounted deluge gun at between 200 and 240 psi.
+The tank was fitted with a 4" (101.6mm) cap on the top for easy refilling and a drainage valve was located on the bottom.
+The fire suppressant liquid was pressurised by two 220 cubic foot (6.23 m3) nitrogen or compressed air cylinders operating at 2,000 psi, which would deliver the suppressant at 150 to 200 gallons per minute.
 Replacement of the propellant cylinders and refilling the water and fire-suppressant tank took 7 to 10 minutes.
-Fitting the skid in the cargo cabin necessitated the removal of the personnel heater system and the rear-facing seat on the commander’s station.
+Fitting the skid in the cargo cabin necessitated the removal of the personnel heater system and the rear-facing seat on the commander's station.
 The skid was bolted to the vehicle's floor plate.